-Experienced in the areas of Anxiety, ADHD/ADD, Behavioral Issues, Depression, Emotion Regulation, Impulse Control Disorder, Family Conflict, Parenting Skills, Trauma, Self-Esteem, Communication Issues, CBT
+Experienced in the areas of Anxiety, ADHD/ADD, Behavioral Issues, Depression, Emotion Regulation, Impulse Control Disorder, Family Conflict, Parenting Skills, Trauma, Self-Esteem, Self-Worth, Communication Skills

 Children, Adolescents, and Adults Therapist